vinayak-bk/DESIGN-AND-MODELING-OF-SHELL-AND-TUBE-HEAT-EXCHANGER/README.md

 ### **Impact / Contribution**

-- Helped create a supportive environment during the blood donation camp. <!-- add the location where you given -->
+* Actively participated in a tree plantation drive in (Dandeli) to promote a greener environment.
-- Actively participated in promoting a greener and cleaner surroundings.
+* Assisted elderly citizens in (Dandeli) by providing personal support.
-- Offered personal assistance to elder citizens, strengthening community bonds.
+* Contributed to strengthening community bonds through meaningful social activities.
-- Improved skills in communication, coordination, and social responsibility.
+* Improved my communication, teamwork, coordination, and sense of social responsibility.

 ### **Photos**